MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

 Perform penetration testing to find security gaps by gathering information, analyzing vulnerabilities, and reporting.
-It's recommended that you follow the industry guidelines provided in [Penetration Testing Execution Standard (PTES)](http://www.pentest-standard.org/index.php/Main_Page) to address common scenarios and the activities required to establish a baseline.
+We recommend that you follow the industry guidelines provided in [Penetration Testing Execution Standard (PTES)](http://www.pentest-standard.org/index.php/Main_Page) to address common scenarios and the activities required to establish a baseline.

 The penetration test practictioner should have a deep understanding of on-premises and Azure networking to ensure that the yearly segmentation tests are covered extensively.
-Extend the test methodology to in-cluster network.
+Extend the test methodology to in-cluster networks.
 This requires strong experience with Kubernetes networking concepts.

 The tests must cover the application and data layers running in the CDE.

-In a penetration testing exercise, the practitioners may need access to sensitive data of the entire organization.
-Follow the rules of engagement to make sure that access and the intent is not misused.
+In a penetration testing exercise, the practitioners might need access to sensitive data for the entire organization.
+Follow the rules of engagement to make sure that access and the intent are not misused.
 For guidance about planning and executing simulated attacks, see [Penetration Testing Rules of Engagement](https://www.microsoft.com/msrc/pentest-rules-of-engagement).

 ### Requirement 11.4